 Doing chores gives children sensory feedback back.
 Children need lots of different types of experiences with their body to be able to control it.
 Pushing a heavy laundry and carrying in a bag of groceries give children a better sense of where their body is in space.

-When children wash dishes or scrub a table with a sponge, their body also gets a tactile experiences that can increase their sensory regulation.
+When children wash dishes or scrub a table with a sponge, their body also gets a tactile experience that can increase their sensory regulation.
 Many different chores provide children with a sensory experience and give our children the different input they need to develop their awareness of personal space and to keep them calm.

 Developmentally Appropriate Chore Chart

-I’ve taken out the guess work for you with a Developmentally Appropriate Chore Chart you can print out.
+I’ve taken out the guesswork for you with a Developmentally Appropriate Chore Chart you can print out.
 You can laminate it and let your children check off the completed tasks with washable dry erase marker.

 Make sure you choose the correct tools.
 Of course, you don’t want you 2 or 3 year old using your fine china, but he can certainly carry his plastic plate to the sink.
 Similarly, you might want to purchase Swiffer products for your child to wet or dry mop or a similar microfiber reusable product.